rokitalab/TAPESTRY/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Request a feature
-about: Use this issue template to request a feature
+about: Use this issue template to request a feature or analysis
 title: 'Feature request:'
 labels: enhancement
 assignees: ''